SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 1. You have to supply a "Signal" name which uniquely identifies the event.
 When an event is raised by code, you have to supply exactly this identifier.

 2. You have to supply a phrase which decribes the event to the LLM.
 Example: "It just started raining."
 If your event has defined parameters, you can reference the values of the arguments to the event in the phrase by enclosing them in "%".
 Example: "We started lap %lapNumber%."
+Since the "%" has therefore a special meaning, you must escape it when it is used alone.
+Preceed the percentage character with a backquote (`) or a backslash to do that.

    ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Reasoning%20Event%20Arguments.JPG)